-Sponsors Aratani Foundation, Greater LA Singles Chapter, IW Group, San Fernando Valley Chapter, SELANOCO Chapter and Union Bank; and Table Sponsors \$1,250 Arizona Chapter, Asian

-corporate world, they don't set

-our agenda and they don't pay

-us to do their work," said Judith

-Aono, P.C. editorial board chair

-and JACL personnel committee
+"While we want someone who can interface well with the corporate world, they don't set our agenda and they don't pay us to do their work," said Judith Aono, P.C. editorial board chair and JACL personnel committee member.

-member.
 "We choose our identity.

-We choose our destiny and we get

-someone who plays well with the

-Board members also voted to

-have the new national director work

-from the Washington, D.C. office.

-The published announcement for

-the position had stipulated that the

-new hire could work in any of the

-offices located in San Francisco,

-corporate people."

-Chamber of Commerce (Phoenix, Arizona)/Madeline Ong-Sakata, Diana Nishiura, Downtown L.A.
-Chapter, Japanese American Bar Association, Kenneth Inouye and the Venice-Culver JACL.

-Los Angeles, Chicago, Seattle or Washington, D.C.
+We choose our destiny and we get someone who plays well with the corporate people."
+Board members also voted to have the new national director work from the Washington, D.C. office.
+The published announcement for the position had stipulated that the new hire could work in any of the offices located in San Francisco, Los Angeles, Chicago, Seattle or Washington, D.C.
 "Now the trend has been for many national organizations in health and civil rights and other ethnic organizations if not being in Washington, D.C. to aspire to have that presence," said Ron Katsuyama, vice president of public affairs.
-"There's a tremendous advantage by being upfront and saying, 'we want to continue to have that national presence in particular in D.C.""
+"There's a tremendous advantage by being upfront and saying, 'we want to continue to have that national presence in particular in D.C."
 The deadline for national director applications is Jan.
-16. 🔳 Insurance Services & Administrators CA License #0E77908 Now is the annual open enrollment period for Medicare supplement plans.
-To enroll, call the JACL Insurance Services & Administrators at 800.400.6633
+16. ■ As low as 3.49% OAC